clearwaterstream/DynamoDb-cpu99-Issue/README.md

 # DynamoDb-cpu99-Issue

+### Update -- the issue can no longer be reproduced when using AWSSDK.DynamoDBv2 v3.3.104.8

 An example code that shows how GetNextSetAsync() can overwhelm a box running IIS / ASP.NET Core

 * The app is configured to run in `us-east-1`.
 If you need to chang the region, see [appsettings.json](https://github.com/clearwaterstream/DynamoDb-cpu99-Issue/blob/master/src/DynamoDBCPU99/appsettings.json) and [NLog.config](https://github.com/clearwaterstream/DynamoDb-cpu99-Issue/blob/master/src/DynamoDBCPU99/NLog.config).
 If running on EC2, the region is inferred from instance metadata.